thismatters/django-svelte/README.md

 Django templates are highly variable per project, so it is difficult to provide one-sized-fits-all advice in this arena.
 It is likely that one or both of the use cases described below will work for your project.

-If your project follows the standard `base.html -> site_base.html -> <page>.html` paradigm then you might find it convenient to also provide a `svelte_base.html` which includes a block (namely `svelte_styles`) in the `head` which will allow individual page templates to inject CSS where it ought to exist.
+If your project follows the standard `base.html -> site_base.html -> <page>.html` paradigm then you might find it convenient to also provide a `svelte_base.html` which includes a block (namely `svelte_styles`) in the `head` which will allow individual page templates to inject CSS where it ought to exist:

 ### Monolithic CSS